-(1)General budget: General budget pertains to a revenues/expenditures plan drafted by the government for a future period, most often on a yearly basis, in support of its administration plans.
-As provided for under Article 17 of the Budget Act, the general budget includes annual fiscal year revenues/expenditures, liability accruement, and the appropriation of previous fiscal surplus and liability repayment compiled by the government.
-In Taiwan, the central government and local governments each compile their own general budget, in which the so-called total revenues and expenditures comprises the sum of revenues and expenditures of each government unit as well as the budget for all subsidiary units related to contributable treasury earnings from surplus, treasury appropriation for losses, for capital increase or recall.
-The budget, by compilation stage, may be divided into: budget estimate, budget proposal, legal budget and distribution budget.
-The general budget as listed in the financial statistics pertains to legal budget unless otherwise stipulated.
+(1)Total budget: Total budget pertains to a revenues/expenditures plan drafted by the government for a future period, most often on a yearly basis, in support of its administration plans.
+As provided for under Article 17 of the Government Budget Law, total budget includes annual fiscal year revenues/expenditures, liability accruement, and the appropriation of previous fiscal surplus and liability repayment that compiled by the government.
+In Taiwan, the central government and local governments each compile their own total budget, in which the so-called total revenues and expenditures is compiled by the sum of revenues and expenditures of each government unit as well as budget for all subsidiary units in related to contributable treasury earnings from surplus, treasury appropriation for losses, for capital increase or recall.
+The budget, by compilation stage, may be divided into: General budget, total budget, legal budget and allocation budget.
+The total budget as listed in the financial statistics pertains to legal budget unless otherwise stipulated.
 The commencement, conclusion and description of the fiscal year are as follows,